 I’d escorted my then 94-year-old mother from her home in California to her childhood home in Fargo for my uncle’s 100th birthday.
 My mother is still active and present and, all those who know her agree, inspiring.
 But her knees have betrayed her recently and long flights that change planes in Denver are something that can no longer be done without a dutiful son whose firm motto is: “There will be no falls on my watch.”

-In the same home, just down the hall from my 100-year-old uncle, is my mother’s other brother who is 96.
+In the same home, just down the hall from my 100-year-old uncle, lives my mother’s other brother Jack who is 96.
 He sleeps a lot but still reads, or seems to read, the daily paper.
-She’d spend time with him too.
+Mom would spend time with him too.
 During those moments I’d sit with my uncle aslant in his wheelchair with his eyes shut against the glare of the lights and the blur of the common room.
 It was mostly a quiet time but, now and then, he’d speak to the air.
 He’d say things like, “Well, Barbara, what are we going to do about the tree this year?” and, after a minute or so, “Biggest damn Walleye I ever saw.”
 Fragments and scraps of thoughts.
 As the poet says, “These fragments I have shored against my ruins.”

 It came to me that perhaps we sometimes mistake senile dementia for sanity in the elderly; that we are so impressed with our slivers and crumbs of knowledge about the workings of the human mind we mistake them for insights into the terra incognita of the human soul.
 It seemed to me, as I sat with my uncle, that maybe what I was hearing from him was a sane man’s sane reaction to his circumstances.

 If you knew to a certainty that every single day for the rest of your life, you’d be dressed in diapers and confined to a wheelchair with blurred eyesight in a small brick-walled room what would you do?